 - Using Review Sites – these are now often a first port of call when looking for accommodation – TripAdvisor, booking.com etc., are no longer just about reviews but also about generating enquiries – does your page reflect your business accurately – have you responded to feedback?
 The same is true for some retail outlets – people leave reviews on social media; on yell.com; on Feefo; on Reevo.
 What are they saying about you and your business?

 - Content generation – it is important that whilst you have a physical presence you also have a virtual presence.
 Claim your space on the web and create content that is engaging for your audience – and get them to create content for you too.
 Invite their thoughts, photographs and feedback to your website.
 Make it a hub and establish yourself as the number 1 choice in your field.
+See our tips for great content writing here.

 - Word of Mouth – either face to face or online using social channels is one of the most powerful marketing tools available.
 Seemingly impartial and carrying more weight than an advert, word of mouth needs to be encouraged by you to all your existing customers.
 Ensure that you delight every single one of your current customers – your customer service is your best advert.
+Check out our advice for building word of mouth here.

 - Membership bodies – don’t disregard the value of being members of "approving bodies" such as Welcome to Yorkshire – the support and advice they provide outweighs the membership fee and the value of being listed on approval sites is important – especially in the tourism industry.